basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 [Incus](https://linuxcontainers.org/incus/) (the community fork of LXD) fills this gap perfectly.
 It gives me the "cattle" management of NixOS for the host, while allowing me to run "pet" legacy workloads (like my old Ubuntu containers or Home Assistant VM) in a stable, manageable environment.
 Crucially, Incus is entirely controllable via a clean CLI, making it a perfect citizen in my agentic workflow.

+## Simulation before Migration

+One neat thing I did was create Incus VMs that replicate the exact same configuration as my physical machines.
+Before I actually switched off my last Proxmox host, I was already confident that the full configuration worked because I had a virtual machine running the same setup.
+I just have a small file with [overrides](https://github.com/basnijholt/dotfiles/blob/4f534bf32fb4396dd86ce631dec00717eab7656d/configs/nixos/hosts/hp/incus-overrides.nix).
+Then I could validate that the virtual machine worked.
+This removed the fear of "nuking and paving" my physical servers.

 ## The Migration